Bio

 Jayme Sun Thomas, "Sunpuperwolf", Professional Wildlife Photographer and Naturalist, grew up with her younger Brother raised by their Mom, who took Jayme and her Brother camping frequently in the beautiful Pine Forests of the San Bernardino Mountains, Lake Tahoe, Idlewild, and Yosemite National Park, where she experienced the beautiful sounds and sights of Wildlife around her when she hiked the trails, slept in tents, built campfires, and roughed it in the wilds.
 Jayme, later in her youth, backpacked high in the Sierra Nevada Mountains over Mammoth and experienced the beauty of Wildlife and Nature above Timberline!

-When Jayme entered College, she worked on a Biochemistry Degree for a limited time, licensed as an EMT for 17 years, and as she was taking courses in College, Jayme realized that she would rather be surrounded by Nature, Hiking, and Photographing Wildlife, rather than working in a Lab as a Chemist for her Profession.
+When Jayme entered College in her late 20's, she worked on a Biochemistry Degree for a limited time, licensed as an EMT for 17 years, and as she was taking courses in College, Jayme realized that she would rather be surrounded by Nature, Hiking, and Photographing Wildlife, rather than working in a Lab as a Chemist for her Profession.
 Jayme has earned 3 Associates Degrees, in Photography, and in Photography Fine Arts.
-She has published three articles in Outdoor Writers Association of America's Outdoor's Unlimited publication, had an article published in the Signal Newspaper, has published 7 Nature and Wildlife Photo books, a Native American Indian Pow Wow book, has juried an OWAA Photography Competition, has exhibited 24 of her images in Photography and Art Exhibitions, and has earned several ribbons in Photography competitions.
+She has published three Wildlife articles in Outdoor Writers Association of America's Outdoor's Unlimited publication, had an article she wrote on Black Tailed Mule Deer, published in the Signal Newspaper, has published 7 Nature and Wildlife Photo books, a Native American Indian book, has juried an OWAA Photography Competition, has exhibited 27 of her images in Photography and Art Exhibitions, and has earned several ribbons in Photography competitions.